Weihai Model SCO

 The organisation has two permanent bodies — the SCO Secretariat based in Beijing and the Executive Committee of the Regional Anti-Terrorist Structure (RATS) based in Tashkent.

-Thus, currently SCO has 18 countries:
+Thus, currently SCO comprises 18 countries: